Amazon Advertising Reports: How to Analyze & Utilize Them

 4. Purchased product report

 The Purchased Product Reports provide performance details of non-advertised ASINs a shopper purchased after clicking your ad.
-You can use this report to gain insights into what shoppers are actually buying after clicking on your ad.
+You can use this report to gain insights into what shoppers are buying after clicking on your ad.

 5. Matched target report